stfc/cloud-docs/source/howto/GrowTheDiskOfAVolumeVM.rst

 ======================================================================================================
-How to create a clone machine (with bigger disk) of an Openstack VM which has a bootable Volume
+Grow the disk of an Openstack VM by cloning the machine
 ======================================================================================================

 ##########